afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 Contains the return route 10.9.1.0/24 via 192.168.100.200 on interface enp0s8.

 ## 🛡️ 7.
 Firewall & Port/IP Forwarding
+To enable remote offices (Client Tokyo and NY) to initiate a connection to the central server located behind the local router at Auber/Paris, a port forwarding rule and local firewall settings have been configured on Paris site.

 **Firewall ufw**
 - By default, when ufw is activated, all incoming traffic is blocked.
 So the standard UDP OpenVPN port 1194 was blocked.